mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 based on the information provided in the request parameters.

 Request parameters:
-- Auction ID
-- Bid amount
+- Bid datum (including bidder signature)

 This request is sent by the Frontend CLI when it receives a `newBidL2` request from a bidder.